liqd/adhocracy3/docs/roadmap.rst

 -   Adhocracy provides an attractive environment that allows users to easily setup a simple participation process.
--   Project managers can easily setup more complex processes without help from developers.
+-   More complex processes can be setup easily without help from developers.
 -   We have a dedicated concept for trainings in adhocracy and other activities related to online participation.